bkaestner/codewars-rules/rules/0120-Tests.md

 user knows _why_ the test failed.
 You could print the arguments.
 You could show a hint.
 Either way, a user shouldn't be left alone in face of an error.

 ## Always test all corner cases of your input domain

 If you ask the user to create a function that should work for `1 <= N <=  1,000,000`, make sure that their function works for *both* 1 and 1,000,000.
 If you specified that "negative input should return a monkey", make sure that you actually test negative input.

+## Use the tools of your testing framework

+If possible, try to use multiple kinds of assertions, e.g. `assertEquals` and `assertNotEquals`, or `shouldSatisfy` and `shouldNotSatisfy`.
+That way, a cheating user will have some more work to circumvent equality or predicate based tests.

 ## Use random tests